If the U.S. economy resembled any object, it’d likely be a broken traffic light.

 Virtually all corners of the economy have been hit hard during the pandemic, with some of the nastiest declines in real estate and manufacturing.

 Inflation has been the biggest wild card of all.
 With massive amounts of stimulus coming out of both sides of Washington — Congress and the Federal Reserve — some experts have warned that price pressures could build in a few years.
-U.S. central bankers, however, indicated in records of their April gathering that they fear inflation’s evil twin: deflation.
+U.S. central bankers, however, indicated in records of their June gathering that disinflationary pressure is a bigger concern.
 The overall effect of the outbreak was seen as putting downward pressure on prices, exacerbated by weaker growth and slower spending.

-The personal consumption expenditures (PCE) index — the Fed’s preferred way of measuring inflation — rose 1.3 percent from a year ago, the weakest pace in four years.
+The personal consumption expenditures (PCE) index — the Fed’s preferred way of measuring inflation — rose 0.8 percent percent from a year ago, the weakest pace in four years.
 The Fed has an inflation target of 2 percent, which was challenged even during the decade-plus-long expansion.
-Another key measure of U.S. inflation, the core consumer-price index that excludes volatile food and energy categories, fell by the most on record in April to 0.4 percent.
+Another key measure of U.S. inflation, the core consumer-price index (CPI) that excludes volatile food and energy categories, fell by the most on record in April to 0.9 percent.

 “We know all of the numbers are going to be bad,” Azzarello says.
 “Now we’re talking about how bad really they’re going to be.”